 - A brief but thorough description of the map(s) and/or data products you are seeking.

-Please email [email protected] or call (410) 396-6971 to make a request.
+Please email the Conduit GIS Unit or call (410) 396-6971 to make a request.
 Please allow 36-72 hours for the completion of these requests.
 If you are requesting a paper map, wait until an employee confirms your map is ready to be picked up before coming in.
 We do not have maps in stock.

 Asset Management Team

-The Conduit System Asset Management Plan aims to set the tone for implementing asset management principles by providing theoretical context in combination with DOT and Conduit Division specific application.
+The Conduit System Asset Management Plan aims to set the tone for implementing asset management principles by providing theoretical context in combination with DOT and Conduit Division-specific applications.
 This plan aligns with industry-standard best practices for asset management and is founded on the core principles of asset management:

 - The plan is systematic